alwian/cache/docs/api.md

 ### `purge(): void`

-Remove expire items from the cache.
+Remove expired items from the cache.

 ```ts
 const cache = new DataCache({